picturesofultra/picturesofultra.github.io/content/videos/2005-2009/massanutten.rst

 :slug: massanutten
 :date: 2021-01-03
-:summary: "Massanutten: Two Runners, 100 Miles" is a documentary filmed at the 2006 running of the Massanutten Mountain Trail 100 (MMT) ultramarathon, near...
+:summary: Massanutten: Two Runners, 100 Miles is a documentary filmed at the 2006 running of the Massanutten Mountain Trail 100 (MMT) ultramarathon, near...
 :release_year: 2007
 :duration:
 :language: English